mohamed2m2018/map/README.md

 ## Run on android

 ```
-react-native run-android  or yarn run android or npm run ios
+react-native run-android  or yarn run android or npm run android
 ```

 ## Run on Ios